LLNL/units/docs/user-guide/user_defined_units.rst

    # escaped quotes
    'q""'= 15.5 W

-The basic rule is that an '=', ',',or ',' will separate a definition name from a unit definition.  if the next character after the separator is an '=' it is ignored.
+The basic rule is that one of `[=,;]` will separate a definition name from a unit definition.
+If the next character after the separator is an '=' it is ignored.
 If it is a '>' it implies input only definition.
-Otherwise it just calls `addUserDefinedUnit`.
-The function will not generate exceptions and will return a string with each error separated by a newline.
-So if the result string is `empty()` there was no errors.
+Otherwise it calls `addUserDefinedUnit` for each definition.
+The function is declared `noexcept` and will return a string with each error separated by a newline.
+So if the result string is `empty()` there were no errors.

 Other Library Operations
 ---------------------------